AureliusIvan/rusteze/README.md

 # RUSTEZE

-just like laravel but for rust
+just like threads.net but with rust